What Digital Marketing Strategies Work for Small Business and Which Don’t?

 Purchased Email Lists & Cold Emailing

 In contrast to the great ROI of good email marketing, there is a type of email that is not worth your time or money.
-Purchased email lists and cold emailing are not only a waste of money but can cause damage to your reputation as a business, and your domain name.
-Spammy emails coming from your domain will lead Google to label your website as spam and will badly hurt your SEO.
+Purchased email lists and cold emailing are not only a waste of money but can cause damage to your reputation as a business and your domain name.
+Spammy emails from your domain will lead Google to label your website as spam and badly hurt your SEO.
 Also, when trying to reach a real customer, your email might go straight to their spam folder because Google has labeled you as a spammer.
 Build your list in an honest way and you will see far greater results.

 Social Media, Done Wrong